I have an Easy Lacy Crochet Scarf pattern for you today! This free pattern is beginner friendly, and a relaxing crochet project to make.

 I fell for the beautiful Indigo and petrol blue shades in this lace-weight yarn, and knew that a crochet lacy scarf was the perfect project for it.
 I choose to use a 3.5mm crochet hook to keep the pattern open and loose, but you may prefer to use a 3.00mm hook – make a swatch and see what works best for your tension.

-Read on for Instructions in US terms, and you can purchase an INEXPENSIVE PDF of the Rosaline Scarf pattern in US or UK Crochet terms on Ravelry
+Read below for the free crochet pattern in US terms, or you can purchase an inexpensive ad-free PDF of the Rosaline Scarf pattern in US or UK Crochet terms on Ravelry and on Etsy

 Skill Level